lazpeng/etsuko/README.md

 A publicly viewable demo is hosted [here](https://tl.wooby.moe/karaoke/v2) using emscripten to target wasm.\
 Check the console if it takes a while to load to see if there are any errors.
-Also it expects support for WebGL 2/OpenGL ES 3.0, or else it'll fail to run.\
+Also, it expects support for WebGL 2/OpenGL ES 3.0, or else it'll fail to run.\
 **If you represent an artist and would like your song taken down from the website, you may also contact me via the email above.**\
 **I make no money out of this whatsoever nor the site shows any ads.